Yuezhao Li

 From 2013 to 2018, I studied physics and mathematics at Peking University, China.
 From 2018 to 2021, I studied mathematics at Georg-August-Universität Göttingen, Germany, specialising in noncommutative geometry and its application in topological insulators.
 I wrote my master thesis under the supervision of Prof. Dr. Ralf Meyer.

-Currently, my research focuses on two topics.
-One is on finite-dimensionl computations of index pairings, using techniques from bivariant K-theories.
-This provides a theoretical framework to talk about index theory of spectral truncations in the sense of Alain Connes and Walter van Suijlekom.
-In another project I attempt to understand the robustness of topological invariants that occur in topological insulators, using techniques from K-theory, groupoid C*-algebras and coarse geometry.
+My research focuses on questions surrounding computation and modelling methods of topological phases of matter, with a focus on the aperiodic setting.
+I use techniques from bivariant K-theory to provide a conceptual framework of the spectral localiser due to Loring and Schulz-Baldes.
+This may shed some light on understanding the index theory of spectral truncations in the sense of Alain Connes and Walter van Suijlekom.
+I am also interested in understanding the robustness of topological invariants that occur in topological insulators, using techniques from K-theory, groupoid C*-algebras and coarse geometry.

-Here are my ResearchGate and LinkedIn, as well as some other things about myself, including running, languages, coding, etc.
+Here is my CV, my ResearchGate and LinkedIn, as well as some other things about myself, including running, languages, coding, etc.

 Articles and preprints